Construction, Extension and Paths of Near-Homogeneous Tournaments: Introduction

+Homogeneous tournaments are the first class of tournaments that are found to be path extendable.
+They must be of order $n=4t+3$ for certain integer $t$.
+In order to find path extendable tournaments of other orders, we explore generalizations of homogeneous tournaments that are called near-homogeneous tournaments in this paper.

-Regularity can be viewed as a kind of symmetry in a graph, in the sense that the neighborhood of every vertex looks alike.
-There are two equivalent ways to figure out subset of regular tournaments that are even more symmetric.
-One way is to require a regular tournament to be doubly regular. \textbf{Doubly regular tournaments} are regular tournaments that the number of common out-neighbors remains the same value for every vertex pair $u$ and $v$.
-Thus, the in-neighbors or the out-neighbors of any vertex in a doubly regular tournament induce a regular sub-tournament.
-Alternatively, we can demand every arc in a tournament $T$ is contained in a constant number of $3$-cycles, which gives us the definition of \textbf{homogeneous tournaments}.
-In \cite{Reid and Brown}, Reid and Brown showed that doubly regularity and homogeneity are actually equivalent.
-It is commonly known that a homogeneous tournament $T$ must have $n=2k+1=4t+3$ vertices, and each arc $uv$ is contained in $t+1$ $3$-cycles.
-Actually, the number of common in-neighbors of $u$ and $v$, the number of common out-neighbors of $u$ and $v$, the number of $(u,v)$-$2$-paths and the number of $(v,u)$-$2$-paths are equal to $t$, $t$, $t$ and $t+1$ respectively, where an \textbf{$\boldsymbol{(x,y)}$-$\boldsymbol{p}$-path} denotes a path containing $p$ arcs from vertex $x$ to vertex $y$, and the number of $(v,u)$-$2$-paths is exactly the number of $3$-cycles containing $uv$, which we name it as the \textbf{$3$-cyclic-index} of the arc $uv$.
+Symmetry can be viewed as the similarity between parts in an object, which is reflected in a regular tournament by the fact that every vertex having the same number of in-neighbors and out-neighbors.
+To figure out subsets of regular tournaments that are even more symmetric, we can require every arc in a tournament $T$ to be contained in a constant number of $3$-cycles, which gives us the definition of \textbf{homogeneous tournaments}, which is also called \textbf{doubly regular tournaments}.
+It is commonly known that a homogeneous tournament $T$ must have $n=4t+3$ vertices, and each arc $uv$ is contained in $t+1$ $3$-cycles.
+We name the number of $3$-cycles containing an arc $uv$ as the \textbf{$\boldsymbol 3$-cyclic-index} of $uv$.

-A \textbf{Hadamard matrix} $H$ of order $4m$ is a $4m \times 4m$ matrix of $+1$'s and $-1$'s such that $HH^T = 4mI$, where $I$ is the $4m \times 4m$ identity matrix.
-Further, $H$ is \textbf{skew} if $H+H^T=2I$.
-Skew Hadamard matrices are closely related to the construction of various combinatorial designs, and thus of special interests to the research community (for examples see \cite{ChristosStylianou2008,FMX2015,KX2018,LMX2021}).
-In \cite{Reid and Brown}, Reid and Brown showed by constructive proofs that the existence of a homogeneous tournament with $n$ vertices is equivalent to the existence of a skew Hadamard matrix of order $n+1$.
+In \cite{Reid and Brown}, Reid and Brown showed by constructive proofs that the existence of a homogeneous tournament with $n$ vertices is equivalent to the existence of a skew Hadamard matrix of order $n+1$, which has a wide application in combinatorial designs (\cite{ChristosStylianou2008,FMX2015,KX2018,LMX2021}).
 Hence the various constructions of skew Hadamard matrices (surveyed in \cite{ChristosStylianou2008}) also gives constructions of homogeneous tournaments.

 On the other hand, homogeneous tournament is a special subset of directed strongly regular graphs (DSRG for short), another topic of rich problems and results, a survey of which can be found in \cite{FengZeng2016}.